karlosp/sqlcipher-visual-studio/README.md

-SQLCipher for Visual Studio x32 and x64
+SQLCipher for Visual Studio, building platforms x32 and x64
 ===========================

 [sqlcipher-visual-studio][] is a simple port of the open-source [SQLCipher][]